zmap/zdns/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/zmap/zdns)](https://goreportcard.com/report/github.com/zmap/zdns)

 ZDNS is a command-line utility that provides high-speed DNS lookups.
-ZDNS is written in Go and contains its own recrusive resolution code and a cache optimized for performing lookups of a diverse set of names.
+ZDNS is written in Go and contains its own recursive resolution code and a cache optimized for performing lookups of a diverse set of names.
 We use https://github.com/miekg/dns to construct and parse raw DNS packets.